aidansw0/beer_fridge/README.md

 * GND   -----> GND

 DAT and CLK can be connected to any digital pins on the Launchpad but must be configured as such in the .ino file.

+Next start Energia and open the `arduino_sensor.ino` file.
+Near the top of the file fill in your wifi credentials in the fields `char ssid[]` and `char password[]` respectively.
+Lastly, enter a unqiue "thing name" for your device in the field `#define THING_NAME` also near the top of the file; this is used to relay sensor data to the Java application via dweet.io.

+There is also un-implemented code in this file that can be used to send notifications to a <a href="https://slack.com/?cvosrc=ppc.google.slack&cvo_campaign=&cvo_crid=189426831117&Matchtype=p&utm_source=google&utm_medium=ppc&utm_campaign=generalbrand&c3api=5542,189426831117,slack&gclid=CM2m-ZT7wNMCFQt3fgodmmIHtQ">Slack</a> chat channel, however this code may need to be heavily editied for it to work.

+Connect the Launchpad to the computer via USB and short pins ENTER_PIN_HERE and ENTER_PIN_HERE to set it to programming mode then upload the .ino file.